Multiple giant eruptions and X-ray emission in the recoiling AGN/LBV candidate SDSS1133: Discussion

-Many mechanisms to generate the mass-loss episodes in the giant eruption LBVs or SN impostors have been suggested in the literature, including pulsational pair instability \citep[PPI; e.g.,][]{woosley07,woo17,arc17}, wave-driven mass loss \citep[e.g.,][]{qua12,shi14}, and stellar collisions or mergers in a binary system \citep[e.g.,][]{kas10,smi11c,hir20} \citep[see][for a review]{smi11,smi14}.
+Many mechanisms to generate the mass-loss episodes in the giant eruption LBVs or SN impostors have been suggested in the literature, including pulsational pair instability \citep[PPI; e.g.,][]{woosley07,woo17,arc17}, wave-driven mass loss \citep[e.g.,][]{qua12,shi14}, and stellar collisions or mergers in a binary system \citep[e.g.,][]{kas10,smi11c,hir21} \citep[see][for a review]{smi11,smi14}.
 Although $\eta$ Carinae is known to be a binary (or triple) system, currently there is no reason to consider that SDSS1133 is in a binary system and its eruptions are caused by binary interactions.
-Among these scenarios, the PPI-driven mass ejection is of particular interest since this mechanism may possibly provide a natural explanation for the multiple giant eruptions (=non-terminal explosions) every few years with the explosion energy of $\sim 10^{50}~\text{erg}$, ejected mass of $\sim 10~M_{\odot}$, and ejecta velocity of $\sim 2,000$~km~s${}^{-1}$, as observed in SDSS1133 and other extreme LBV giant eruptions \citep[e.g.,][]{smi08,yos16,woo17,arc17}.
-An interesting possibility is that, since the PPI (as well as the wave-driven mass loss) is predicted to occur at the very late stage of massive star evolution, we may be able to observe the terminal SN explosion of SDSS1133 after a few additional pre-SN eruptions, like other precursor eruptions observed prior to SNe~IIn \citep[e.g.,][]{gal09,smi11,lan12,mau13,moriya14,ofe14,arc17,smi17,str20}.
+Moreover, the binary interactions alone may not be enough to explain the highly-luminous multiple outbursts observed in SDSS1133.
+Among these scenarios, the PPI-driven mass ejection is of particular interest since this mechanism may possibly provide a natural explanation for the multiple giant eruptions (=non-terminal explosions) every few years with the explosion energy of $\sim 10^{50}~\text{erg}$, ejected mass of $\sim 10~M_{\odot}$, and ejecta velocity of $\sim 2,000$~km~s${}^{-1}$, as observed in SDSS1133 and other extreme LBV giant eruptions \citep[e.g.,][]{smi08,yos16,woo17,arc17,fra22}.
+An interesting possibility is that, since the PPI (as well as the wave-driven mass loss) is predicted to occur at the very late stage of massive star evolution, we may be able to observe the terminal SN explosion of SDSS1133 after a few additional pre-SN eruptions, like other precursor eruptions observed prior to SNe~IIn \citep[e.g.,][]{gal09,smi11,lan12,mau13,moriya14,ofe14,arc17,smi17,str21,fra22}.
+Another possibility is that SDSS1133 may end up with a collapse to a massive BH without a bright SN \citep[e.g.,][]{heg03,all20}.
 Further multi-wavelength follow-up observations are encouraged to trace the evolution of SDSS1133.